sophiaj5/EDA-Project/README.md

 You might wonder if you're ready to start doing data science.
 While you still have **tons** to learn, there are many aspects of the data science process that you're ready to tackle.
 Project 1 aims to allow you to practice and demonstrate these skills.

+For our first project, we're going to take a look at World Development Statistics from [Gapminder](https://www.gapminder.org/about/), an independent Swedish foundation that aims to make data about the world more accessible and reliable.

 ### Problem Statement